 Weston-super-Mare is the traditional seaside destination for the Bath area, its name conjuring up memories of childhood trips to play on the muddy beach and ride on Weston’s famous donkeys.
-Despite the fond nostalgia, Weston’s charms seems a bit humble and unappealing in these days of bargain trips to foreign sunshine.
+Beyond the fond nostalgia, Weston’s charms may seem a little humble and unappealing in these days of bargain trips to foreign sunshine.
 But Weston-super-Mare is still an easy day trip from Bath, and still has many of the attractions of a traditional British seaside resort, so it would be over-hasty to dismiss it out of hand.
 On summer weekends, families still catch the train to the seaside armed with buckets, spades and beach paraphernalia.

 Weston-super-Mare tourist attractions